 Growing Kiwi in Zone 6

 Kiwis in their native habitat will naturally climb trees to support the heavy vines.
-In the home landscape, a sturdy trellis or other stable structure is necessary to support the plants and keep vines ventilated while elevating fruit to maximum sunlight for proper development.
-Keep in mind vines can get up to 40 feet in length.
-Pruning and training the first years is essential to create a strong horizontal frame.
+In the home landscape, a sturdy trellis or another stable structure is necessary to support the plants and keep vines ventilated while elevating fruit to maximum sunlight for proper development.
+Keep in mind vines can get up to 40 feet (12 m.) in length.
+Pruning and training the first year is essential to create a strong, horizontal frame.

 Train the strongest two leaders to the support structure.
 Vines can get large so supports should ideally have a T-shape form where the two leaders are trained horizontally from each other.
 Prune 2 to 3 times during the growing season to remove non-flowering lateral stems.
 During the dormant period, prune out canes that fruited and any dead or diseased stems as well as those that interfere with air circulation.

-Fertilize in the second spring with 2 ounces 10-10-10 and increase annually by 2 ounces until 8 ounces are applied.
+Fertilize in the second spring with 2 ounces (56.5 g.)
+10-10-10 and increase annually by 2 ounces (56.5 g.) until 8 ounces (227 g.) are applied.
 During the third to fifth year, fruits should begin to arrive.
 If you are growing a late fruiting variety that may be exposed to freeze, harvest fruit early and allow it to ripen in the refrigerator.

 Varieties of Kiwi Fruit for Zone 6